Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

     - Contained products
     - Billing address
     - Shipping address
-       > [Info] Note: Although *BigCommerce* allows multiple shipping addresses, *Actindo* supports the import of one shipping address only.
+       > [Info] Although *BigCommerce* allows multiple shipping addresses, *Actindo* supports the import of one shipping address only.
        For detailed information, see [Manage multiple shipping addresses](../Integration/02_ManageBigCommerceSettings#manage-multiple-shipping-addresses).
     - Channels.
 All channels that you connect via *BigCommerce* are handled as sub sales channels.
 This architecture enables you to run multiple stores in *BigCommerce*.

-Information that is not in the list above, is not contained in the order import.
-For example, the following ones that are not part of the order import, might be interesting for you:
-- Gift wraps
-- Multiple shipping addresses
-   > [Info] Note: Although *BigCommerce* allows multiple shipping addresses, *Actindo* supports the import of one shipping address only.
-    For detailed information, see
-- Customer IDs. *Actindo* does not use the customer IDs of *BigCommerce* to avoid inconsistencies with already existing customer IDs.
-Instead, *Actindo* automatically creates a new customer, if the import data does not match an existing *Actindo* customer.

-#### Importing product data

-You have two options for handling the product data:
-- You export the product data created in *Actindo* to your *BigCommerce* storefront.
-- You import the product data created in *BigCommerce* to *Actindo*.
-Note, if you choose this way, you will not be able to import product changes again from *BigCommerce* to *Actindo*.
-In this case, you must change product data on the *Actindo* side and export them to *BigCommerce*.
-  For this reason, it is recommended to hold product data on Actindo.

 ##### Exporting product data